Moodys downgrade South African debt rating

 On October 25, Pravin Gordhan, who is South Africa's finance minister, announced that the budget deficit for the year ending March 31 would, in all likelihood, be 5.5 percent of the country's GDP, compared to 4.6 percent of the previous year.

-Gordhan is in a particularly difficult position, on the one hand he is attempting to keep the budget deficit as low as possible, but on the other he is facing enormous pressure from a range of groups that includes trade unions and the ANC youth league, to increase social spending and creation.
+Gordhan is in a particularly difficult position, on the one hand he is attempting to keep the budget deficit as low as possible, but on the other he is facing enormous pressure from a range of groups that includes trade unions and the ANC youth league, to increase social spending and job creation.

-A currency strategist based at Standard Bank Group Ltd, in Johannesburg, Nomvuyo Guma, said in a telephone with Bloomberg, “Lowering the outlook is generally a precursor to a credit downgrade, which would certainly be a risk to inflows into the bond market, You've already seen the reaction in the markets.”
+A currency strategist based at Standard Bank Group Ltd, in Johannesburg, Nomvuyo Guma, said in a telephone interview with Bloomberg, “Lowering the outlook is generally a precursor to a credit downgrade, which would certainly be a risk to inflows into the bond market, You've already seen the reaction in the markets.”

 The South African Government strongly disagrees with Moody's decision and expressed ‘disappointment', in an email statement issued by the National Treasury.
 The statement claimed that the two main reasons behind Moody's decision were the global economic situation and that the country's public revenue would increase the moment growth prospects improved.